aditya-tanwar/ARGOCD/README.md

 # argocd
-This repo is for the argocd related testing and learning .
-POC codees
+This repo is for the argocd related testing and learning ( POC Codes )